mparkcode/django-retroplay/README.md

 The bible app is used to search the Internet Game Database and return information about games.
 The app makes use of this [python wrapper](https://github.com/igdb/igdb_api_python), designed for working with the IGDB API in python.
 The information retrieved gives a games' name, cover image, a selection of screenshots, aggregate rating, date released, a summary, and a link to the IGDB page for the game to get more information.
 Originally the cover images and screenshots sent through the api linked to small thumbnail images.
-These did not display well on the site due to the small sizes so in the view for retrieving the data I edited the string of the returned url to link instead to where a full size image was hosted:
+These did not display well on the site due to the small sizes, so in the view for retrieving the data I edited the string of the returned url to link instead to where a full size image was hosted:
 ```
 if 'cover' in game:
     game['cover']['url']=game['cover']['url'].replace("t_thumb","t_cover_big")